top of page

 RAINHAM HALL - THE NATIONAL TRUST LONDON

-Conservation was undertaken to repair more recent damage but the historical grime and 'wear and tear' of surfaces was to be preserved
+Conservation was undertaken to repair more recent damage, but the historical grime and 'wear and tear' of surfaces was to be preserved.
+Conservation works were carried out on behalf of Hare & Humphreys, alongside specialist artist Marina Hughes.

 The unusual approach taken of restoring damage to decorative surfaces deemed as modern, whilst preserving the historic dirt and 'wear and tear'